mgreiler/se-unlocked/Transcripts/EP_17_Trisha_Gee.md

 comments going, okay, well, it has to be this way because this didn't work.
 And I tried this and that didn't really work and this piece is trying to do this sort of thing.
-Um, so I used to put loads of comments in my code as mostly memory AIDS.
-Um, when I moved to, to Elmax in London and I was working with a bunch of people who are eight, doing a lot of clean code B, writing a lot of automated tests, um, C excellent developers.
-Um, D not afraid of refactoring.
-They said we don't write comments in our code.
+Um, so I used to put loads of comments in my code as mostly memory aides.
+Um, when I moved to, to Elmax in London and I was working with a bunch of people who are: (a) doing a lot of clean code, (b) writing a lot of automated tests, um, (c) excellent developers.
+Um, (d) not afraid of refactoring.
+They said: "we don't write comments in our code."
-So I was like, okay, well, this is going to be a big change for me, but let's, let's see if I can make this work.
+So I was like: "okay, well, this is going to be a big change for me, but let's, let's see if I can make this work."
 And it turned out when I was working.
 Now I didn't write a single comment because, well, there's a few reasons.
 One, we didn't have the clean code.
 It was a bit easier.
 We'd have really readable tests.
 We had tests that all